 This section contains a brief review of the causes of the accident and recommendations for corrective actions.
 In your review, it's important to include language that contrasts the costs of the accident with the benefits derived from investing in corrective actions.
 Including bottom-line information will ensure that your recommendation will be understood and appreciated by management.

-The accident investigation report should be considered an open document until all of the essential components have been completed.
+The accident investigation report should be considered an open document until all actions have been completed.
 These include, but are not limited to:

 Well, that winds up the final module in this course.
 Congrats!
 Let's get to the module quiz.